Awesome content, even better software. Just think what our technology could do for you.

 Now more than ever, it’s imperative that you are in compliance with the law when classifying independent contractors.
 According to the IRS Independent Contractor or Employee brochure, here are the steps necessary to determine classification:

-- Behavioral control - is the employer providing extensive instructions on how, when, and where work is to be done or what tools or equipment to use?
+Is the employer providing extensive instructions on how, when, and where work is to be done or what tools or equipment to use?

-- Relationship of the parties - are there written contracts or employee type benefits, such as a pension plan or insurance?
+Are there written contracts or employee type benefits, such as a pension plan or insurance?
 Will the relationship continue and is the work performed a key aspect of the business?